AdityaCoppisetti/robotic-arm/journal.md

 i havent added the wiring for the limit swtiches so foolish of me now lets open our pcb schematic and add the limit swtiches but before i do that i have to check the amount of limit switches needed and how many pins i have free in the custom arduino nano

+to check that i will have to open onshape up and then count the number of limit switch positions ive planned